insure logo

 What is full coverage car insurance?

-If you lease or finance your vehicle in Minnesota, your lender may require collision and comprehensive insurance on top of the state’s liability minimums.
+If you lease or finance your car in Minnesota, your lender may ask you to purchase collision and comprehensive insurance beyond the state-mandated liability coverage.

 The bottom line on saving and staying protected